What is SuperCDMS?

 The Cryogenic Dark Matter Search is a collaboration of 18 institutions from the U.S., Canada, and Spain.
 Our experiment, named SuperCDMS, is currently located in the Soudan Iron Mine in Soudan, MN.
 We go deep under the earth to shield ourselves from cosmic-ray radiation so that we can use our detector technology to "listen" for the passage of dark matter through the earth.
 Dark matter is currently believed to be a non-luminous form of matter which makes up 85% of the matter in the universe.
 Southern Methodist University is a member of the collaboration.
 Please find here more information about the experiment.

 Prof. Jodi Cooley is the Principal Investigator for the SMU SCDMS group.
 She is a member of the CDMS, SuperCDMS, and GEODM collaborations, all of which employ solid-state cryogenic dark matter technology.
 SMU is involved in several key aspects of these current and future experiments, including: data analysis and analysis leadership, background characterization and rejection.
 Our group is also involved in the design of shielding for the next generation dark matter experiment that our collaboration is planning for deployment in the SNOLAB underground facility in Canada.

-Applications should include a CV with publications list and a statement of research interests.
-Please also arrange for 3 letters of recommendation to be sent to Professor Jodi Cooley.
-Review of applications will begin immediately and will continue until the position is filled.
-This position requires a Ph.D. in physics or a related field.
-Candidates with a background in particle and/or astrophysics are encouraged to apply.
-The application deadline is August 30, 2013.
+Applications should include a CV or resume and a statement of research interests.
+Please also arrange for 2-3 letters of recommendation to be sent to Professor Jodi Cooley.
+Application deadline is February 28, 2014.